ascentcreative/approval/README.md

     }
 ```

+ - Use Policies to govern whether users CanCreateWithoutApproval or CanUpdateWithoutApoproval

  - Create the necessary routes for the approval cycle (usually within the `/admin` prefix)

  ```
     Route::approval('path', Model::class);
+ ```

+  - Build Admin controller by adding `ProcessesApprovalQueue` trait to a subclass of `AscentCreative\CMS\Controllers\AdminBaseController`
+    - Specify the `AscentCreative\Filter\DataTableBuilder` to use for the approval queue view with
+    ```
+     public $approvalQueueBuilder = \App\Filter\Admin\ApprovalQueueDataTable::class;
     ```

   - (Optional) Implement event listeners for `AscentCreative\Approval\Events\ItemApproved` for tasks like sending emails when items are approved and go live.